Chief Minister, Treasury & Economic Development Directorate, Roads ACT & Icon Water

 Butters Bridge is no ordinary bridge.
 In a true demonstration of innovative thinking, it boasts dual functions, conveying a 600mm diameter sewer and providing a pedestrian and cycling link across the Molonglo River corridor.

 Rising to 27m above the river, the 242m long bridge is a vital piece of infrastructure in the development of Canberra’s newest region, the Molonglo Valley.
-It links Molonglo 2 on the south of the river to Molonglo 3 in the north, delivering timely sewer services for the next stages of development, namely, the new suburb of Denman Prospect.
+It links Molonglo 2 on the south of the river to Molonglo 3 in the north, delivering sewer services to neighbouring suburbs.

 The sewer, located snugly within the 5.25m wide bridge deck, connects to a major outfall sewer in the north that already services around 60% of Canberra.
 The new sewer will service upwards of 7,500 dwellings, including the future Molonglo Valley town centre.
 The bridge will also connect to Canberra’s extensive cycle network and form part of an envisaged recreation hub for the surrounding communities.